AndLesav/nf_polynomial_roots/README.md

 Bash scripts in the "scripts" directory are to be called.
 In turn they will call on Gp or Magma scripts which are in the "scripts/skeletons" directory.
-Results of computations are printed in the "logs" directory.
+Results of computations are printed in the "logs" directory, data are printed in the "data" directory.

 If one execute a given bash script  ./Script.sh  without argument, some help will be printed, giving the number of parameters required and a quick